syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/WebKit.md

 <li>Finally, the troubleshooting logs will be stored in a text file on an application folder location.
 You can check the logs with issues and solutions.</li>
 <img src="htmlconversion_images/TroubleShootingTool_Log.png" alt="TroubleShootingTool Log">
 </ol>
-If the provided solutions did not resolve the issue, please contact Syncfusion <a href="https://www.syncfusion.com/support/directtrac/incidents/newincident">support</a> with troubleshooting logs and the screenshot.
+If the provided solutions did not resolve the issue, please contact Syncfusion&reg; <a href="https://www.syncfusion.com/support/directtrac/incidents/newincident">support</a> with troubleshooting logs and the screenshot.

 Please follow the below instructions for manual troubleshooting.